Acadia: King William's War

 During King William's War (1688–97), some Acadians, the Wabanaki Confederacy and the French Priests participated in defending Acadia at its border with New England, which New France defined as the Kennebec River in southern Maine.
 Toward this end, the members of the Wabanaki Confederacy, on the Saint John River and in other places, joined the New France expedition against present-day Bristol, Maine (the siege of Pemaquid (1689)), Salmon Falls and present-day Portland, Maine.

 In response, the New Englanders retaliated by attacking Port Royal and present-day Guysborough.
+Acadia was notionally integrated into the newly formed Province of Massachusetts Bay in 1691, along with bordering areas now part of Maine.

 In 1694, the Wabanaki Confederacy participated in the Raid on Oyster River at present-day Durham, New Hampshire.
 Two years later, New France, led by Pierre Le Moyne d'Iberville, returned and fought a naval battle in the Bay of Fundy before moving on to raid Bristol, Maine, again.
 In retaliation, the New Englanders, led by Benjamin Church, engaged in a Raid on Chignecto (1696) and the siege of the Capital of Acadia at Fort Nashwaak.

-At the end of the war England returned the territory to France in the Treaty of Ryswick and the borders of Acadia remained the same.
+At the end of the war in 1697, England returned the territory to France in the Treaty of Ryswick and the borders of Acadia remained the same.